hapax/hapax.github.io/assets/socks.md

 \sum_{k\geq 0} t_k = t_0 {}_2 F_1(a, b; c; z).
 $$

+There is a more general version of this relation which lets us package things into the *generalized hypergeometric function* but we won't need that here.
-Let's apply this to the randomly drawn socks.
+Let's apply the relation above to the randomly drawn socks $(\ref{sum})$.
 The ratio of the terms $p_k$ is (after a little algebra) seen to be

 $$